jason-lang/jason-cli/README.md

 # Command Line Interface (CLI) for Jason

-This project provides a CLI for Jason user.
+This project provides a CLI for Jason users.

-Example of use (`jason>` is the prompt for JasonCLI):
+Example of use in a terminal (`jason>` is the prompt for JasonCLI):

     jason> mas start
     jason> agent start bob